 Salvation Army: Ensures people have access to food, shelter and child care through its nationwide network.
 Outreach includes drive-through food pickups, community-based food delivery through canteens and meals at Salvation Army facilities.
 It also provides snacks and hydration to first responders.
 You can donate here.

 Team Rubicon: Mobilizes military veterans to help people respond to and recover from disasters.
-During the covid-19 crisis, the organization is helping local, state and federal partners deliver food, water and shelter; run testing sites; staff call centers; and transport cruise ship passengers who have completed their mandatory quarantine at home.
+During the covid-19 crisis, the organization has helped local, state and federal partners deliver food, water and shelter; run testing sites; staff call centers; and transport cruise ship passengers who completed their mandatory quarantine at home.
 You can donate here.

-United Way Worldwide: Supports communities struggling in the wake of the virus by supporting local United Ways and the 211 network, a free emergency support service helping people in crisis.
-Funds distributed to local United Ways help with everything from connecting families to food pantries to aiding those experiencing financial hardships due to lost wages.
+United Way Worldwide: Supports communities struggling in the wake of the virus by supporting local United Way chapters and the 211 network, a free emergency support service helping people in crisis.
+Funds distributed to local United Way chapters help with everything from connecting families to food pantries to aiding those experiencing financial hardships due to lost wages.
 You can donate here.

 Many eateries have been forced to reduce or close operations due to the outbreak.
+Even as cities and states reopen, some restaurants are still struggling to get back on their feet.
 If you want to support your local restaurant, consider ordering takeout or purchasing a gift card or merchandise.

 You also may consider supporting servers and other workers who have been laid off by donating to a fund or nonprofit, such as the Restaurant Workers’ Community Foundation, mentioned above.
 Restaurant Opportunities Centers United, a nonprofit organization serving restaurant workers, recently launched a campaign to raise $500,000 for a disaster relief fund.
 You can also look for workers relief funds that may have been set up in your area.